-If you are lucky enough, you could be eligible for the 64 countries who get a visa waiver on arrival.
-This is similar to a visa, (you get a stamp in your passport for an allotted amount of time).
+If you are lucky enough, you could be eligible for the 64 countries that get a visa waiver on arrival.
+This is similar to a visa, (you get a stamp on your passport for an allotted amount of time).

-The 2nd set of fortunate nationalities get an official visa on arrival, granted upon landing at any international Thai airport and will allow you to stay in the county for 60 days.
+The 2nd set of fortunate nationalities gets an official visa on arrival, granted upon landing at any international Thai airport and will allow you to stay in the county for 60 days.

 - Papua New Guinea

 Both the visa waiver and visa on arrival crew are very similar, so let’s just lump them into the ‘Tourist Visa’ section to avoid confusion.
 If you aren’t on that list, or have had a visa application rejected; my condolences, you’ll have to arrange an interview at your local Thailand Embassy or Consulate.